 16.6.
-Illustration of the application of Principle 16: A security right is made effective against third parties by registration in all assets of the borrower.
+Illustration.
+A security right in all the assets of the borrower is made effective against third parties by registration.
 Upon disposal of encumbered inventory by exchanging it for digital assets, those digital assets are collected by the borrower and deposited with a custodian that has control over the digital assets.
 The custodian extends a loan to the borrower that is secured with all digital assets under its control.
 The security right of the custodian has priority over the security right in the digital assets claimed as proceeds of the inventory, assuming that the secured transactions law recognises control as a method of obtaining effectiveness against third parties (see Principle 15), and gives priority to a security right made effective against third parties by control (see Principle 16).